dweekly/docs/pages/integrations/clevertap.md

 1. Create a Branch Quick Link at [https://dashboard.branch.io/quick-links](https://dashboard.branch.io/quick-links){:target="\_blank"}.
 1. Click that Branch link to open your app.
-1. In your Branch dashboard, verify you see the open event show as a "referred session" with a "session referring link URL" in your Branch dashboard under "Liveview > Events"
+1. In your Branch dashboard, verify you see the open event show as a <notranslate>"referred session"</notranslate> with a <notranslate>"session referring link URL"</notranslate> in your Branch dashboard under <notranslate>"Liveview > Events"</notranslate>

 #### Screenshots of where data should appear in the CleverTap Dashboard